starman69/solidity-getting-started/README.md

 - <strong>EIP-2981</strong>: Adds royalty support for marketplaces.
 - <strong>Ownable</strong>: Provides secure ownership and access control.

-You can easily extend the contract with additional OpenZeppelin functionality:
+You can easily extend the contract with additional OpenZeppelin functionality, for example:
 - <strong>Pausable</strong>: Pause and unpause contract functions.
 - <strong>ERC721Enumerable</strong>: Enable enumeration of NFTs.